 External Links is useful to configure outbound links in posts, pages and widgets.
 Install and go to Settings > External links to customize the plugin.
-Check the first box, to apply settings to all external links in the site.
-You can apply nofollow attribute to text widgets, make all internal links dofollow, automatically convert text urls into clickable links, exclude html code block from the settings, by selecting the relevant options.
+Check the first box, to apply settings to all external links on the site.
+You can apply nofollow attribute to text widgets, make all internal links Dofollow, automatically convert text URLs into clickable links, exclude HTML code block from the settings, by selecting the relevant options.
 You can exclude specific sites from the processing as well.

 4. WP No External Links

 Unlike above said plugins, it masks your outbound links in posts, pages, comments and RSS feeds to make them internal or hide.
 So search engines will treat them like internal links in the site.